-You can see a landing page with a video and text.
-In this case, the video explains how to set up the Facebook Business Manager and add the agency as a partner.
-Now imagine this with more pages, each of which has different videos and asks for different information from the customer.
+You can see a landing page with a video and text on it.
+In this case, the video explains how to set up Facebook Business Manager and add the agency as a partner.
+And you can just imagine that with more sites each showing different videos and needing different information.

 To go from page 1 to page 2, the customer simply clicks on "Continue to next step".
 They are then taken to the next video which also contains a task.
 This is rather simple to set up from a technical point of view.
 You can automate quite a lot with Zapier automations.
 More on this below.

 Of course, you don't always have to use a video, a form or text might be enough in some scenarios.
 This will become clear when you look at exactly what you need from the customer.
 The first step is to get the information you need to do a good job.

 The structure of content in your onboarding funnel

 The required information will naturally be different for each agency and, if they offer different services, it might be a good idea to create a separate onboarding funnel for each service.

 Here is the type of information a design agency might need: